-Alison Brie Recalls ’48 Hours Of Drugs And Sex ‘ When She First Met Husband Dave Franco
+Alison Brie Recalls ’48 Hours Of Drugs And Sex’ When She First Met Husband Dave Franco

 “I responded with, ‘Yes, please’ with a lot of thumbs up emojis.
 A very enthusiastic response,” she said.

-Her future husband was equally enthusiastic about the idea, texting back “I’m in.”
+Her future husband was equally enthusiastic about the idea, texting back, “I’m in.”

-The pair’s friend told them each about the texts, but made them promise to keep the exchange a secret, according to US Magazine.
+The pair’s friend told them each about the texts but made them promise to keep the exchange a secret, according to Us Magazine.

-“It was the perfect setup,” she recalled.
 She claimed it gave the two a “sexy secret” as their night of debauchery continued, knowing the other person was “on board.”

-The 37-year-old said that their initial tryst included “48 hours of drugs and sex and a lot of making out.”
+The 37-year-old said that their initial tryst included “48 hours of drugs and sex a lot of making out.”

 The stars then met up again in New York, in what Brie called “the wining and dining, romantic portion of meeting each other.”
 On their last day in New York, Franco left a “secret note” on her sweatshirt, asking her to join him in Paris.